 Australian cuisine is one of the most diverse types of cuisine in the world.
 The proximity to the ocean provides a bounty of fresh seafood while its thriving agriculture also offers an extensive array of fresh fruits and vegetables all year round.

 The indigenous Australians featured a very distinctive cuisine that made use of the native flora and fauna of the land they were living in.
 The earliest inhabitants in Australia survived from hunting emu, kangaroo, and wallaby.
 Meanwhile, they also used honey, bush berries and other similar types of fruits for preparing their dishes.
 Food preparation and the type of food served varied from one region to another as it depended mainly on the availability of natural resources.

 Modern Australian cuisine has seen a major transformation, thanks to global influences.
 Fresh produce, as mentioned earlier, is heavily available in Australia.
 The coffee culture in Australia is also unique.
 Most coffee shops in Australia were not born out of coffee chains but were independent cafes introduced by immigrants from Europe.
 In fact, coffee chains like Starbucks have a small market share in Australia’s coffee industry.

-Wine is another major component in the country’s food and drink culture.
-With over 60 wine regions spread throughout the country, wine is therefore an integral part of the cuisine.
+Wine is another major component in the country’s food and drinks culture.
+With over 60 wine regions spread throughout the country, wine is, therefore, an integral part of the cuisine.
 In fact, wine is also one of the biggest components that make up Australia’s economy since they are fourth in the world in terms of exporting wines.